KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

     <td>Data files in JSON format used by the desktop loader.
         These files contain specific information for either a
         <a href="LoaderLayerInterface.md#layer-manifest-file-format">Layer</a>
-        or an
+        or a
-        <a href="LoaderImplementationInterface.md#icd-manifest-file-format">Implementation</a>
+        <a href="LoaderDriverInterface.md#icd-manifest-file-format">Driver</a>
         and define necessary information such as where to find files and default settings.
     </td>
   </tr>
   <tr>
     <td>Terminator Function</td>
-    <td>The last function in the instance call chain above the implementation
+    <td>The last function in the instance call chain above the driver and owned
-        and owned by the loader.
+        by the loader.
-        This function is required in the instance call chain because all instance functionality must be communicated to all implementations capable of receiving the call. <br/>
+        This function is required in the instance call chain because all instance functionality must be communicated to all drivers capable of receiving the call. <br/>
         See <a href="#dispatch-tables-and-call-chains">Dispatch Tables and Call
         Chains</a> for more information.
     </td>